-In the newly added settings app on Windows 10, you find Network and Internet category which help you to connect the adapter to your PC directly.
-Network & Internet category contains the options and sections like WiFi, Cellular, Ethernet etc. Sometimes you get the WiFi option is not showing on the Window.
+In the newly added settings app on Windows 10, you find Network and Internet category which helps you to connect the adapter to your PC directly.
+Network & Internet category contains options and sections like WiFi, Cellular, Ethernet, etc. Sometimes you get the WiFi option is not showing on the Window.
 In this post, you will read Fix WiFi Missing from Network & Internet in Windows 10.
 Earlier we have written a fixing article for Cellular not found in network and internet tab on settings in Windows 10.

 Actually, this situation arises when your WiFi connection is disabled in the network connection.
 So to fix this issue, you need to enable the same.

-Note: At first, I recommend to uninstalling Ccleaner before you start to fix.
+Note: At first, I recommend uninstalling Ccleaner before you start to fix.
 Maximum cases are solved by only removing Ccleaner.

 Fix WiFi Missing from Network & Internet Settings in Windows 10

 - Click on Start button, type control and then hit Enter.